 St Helens Place Refurbishment

-St Helens Place, a prestigious address just off Bishopsgate in the City of London, underwent an extensive internal refurbishment and exterior restoration program.
-This was its first major refurbishment since its original construction in the early 1900’s.
+St Helens Place, a prestigious address on the east side of Bishopsgate, underwent an extensive internal refurbishment and exterior restoration program.
+This was its first major refurbishment since its construction in the early 1900’s.
+It is known as the St. Helen’s Place Conservation Area within the City of London.

 Our brief was the production of fabrication drawings and connection design for c.264 tonnes of new structural steelwork behind the retained façade, providing 30,000ft2 of lettable floor space.
 Additional floors were to be added, along with a new mezzanine, and a new full height feature helical staircase at the rear of the building.